Corey Mayfield

-Corey Mayfield (born February 25, 1970) is an American former professional football offensive lineman/defensive lineman who played in the National Football League (NFL) and Arena Football League (AFL).
+Corey Mayfield (born February 25, 1970) is an American former professional football player who was an offensive lineman and defensive lineman in the National Football League (NFL) and Arena Football League (AFL).
+He played college football for the Oklahoma Sooners.
 Mayfield is currently the head coach of the Beaumont Renegades of National Arena League (NAL).

 College career

 Mayfield graduated from the University of Oklahoma with a Bachelor of Arts degree and was a three-year starter.
 He finished his career with 12 sacks and 88 tackles.

 Professional career

 Mayfield was selected by the San Francisco 49ers in the tenth round of the 1992 NFL draft with the 269th overall pick.
 Mayfield played for the San Francisco 49ers, Tampa Bay Buccaneers, Jacksonville Jaguars, Grand Rapids Rampage, Orlando Rage, Philadelphia Soul and the Dallas Desperados.